wanghaisheng/responsive-landing-page-starter/content/blog/en/connecting-voice-calls-to-an-amazon-lex-bot.md

 ![Creating an intent for a Lex bot](/content/blog/connecting-voice-calls-to-an-amazon-lex-bot/screen-1-b.png "Creating an intent for a Lex bot")

 You'll be prompted to enter a name for your new intent.
-Once you've chosen one you can click on **Add** to proceed to the next step.
+Once you've chosen one, you can click on **Add** to proceed to the next step.

 ![Entering a name for the intent](/content/blog/connecting-voice-calls-to-an-amazon-lex-bot/screen-1-c.png "Entering a name for the intent")

 Under **Sample utterances**:

-Enter exactly `Good morning`, as that is what is currently coded in the Lex sample Voice API application as TTS played to Lex bot when the WebSocket is established,
+Enter exactly `Good morning`, which is currently coded in the Lex sample Voice API application as TTS played to Lex bot when the WebSocket is established.

-Then click on the \[+] icon to add the new utterance.
+Click on the \[+] icon to add the new utterance.

 ![Adding new utterances to a Lex bot](/content/blog/connecting-voice-calls-to-an-amazon-lex-bot/screen-1-d.png "Adding new utterances to a Lex bot")